nengo/nengo-dl/docs/installation.rst

 Developer installation
 ----------------------
-If you want to modify NengoDL, you will need to install it from source:
+If you want to modify NengoDL, or get the very latest updates, you will need to perform a developer installation:

 .. code-block:: bash